-Members, were you a part of our cooperative during the years of 2004-2006?
-If so, be on the lookout for your capital credit check coming this spring.
-The board has allocated over $197,750 to be returned to our members receiving service from 2004-2006 as part of the retirement from our generation and transmission facility, Wabash… Continue reading.
+Members, were you a part of our cooperative in 1986 or 1987?
+If so, be on the lookout for your capital credit check coming in late November/early December.
+The board has approved approximately $313,000 to be returned to our members receiving service in 1986–87 as part of our capital credit retirement.
+Each member receiving service… Continue reading.

-Following the first quarter of 2018, the Operation Round Up board of advisors is happy to report that several local organizations received funding for community projects around Steuben County.
-These grantees include: Salem Center Volunteer Fire Department for upgrading outdated equipment YMCA of Steuben County for the Safety Around the Water program 12 local festivals,… Continue reading.
+Following the third quarter of 2018, the Operation Round Up board of advisors is happy to report that several local organizations received funding for community projects around Steuben County.
+These grantees include: Hamilton Police Department for two Lifepak CR Plus AEDs Turning Point of Steuben for locks to be rekeyed and have a master key… Continue reading.

 Did you know farmers on Steuben County REMC lines can receive money back on such simple investments as the purchase of variable-frequency drives and LED lightbulbs?
 They can also earn rebates when they show a reduction in overall power consumption.
 If you’re a farmer and want to know more, we invite you to an upcoming… Continue reading.